DeanCash/DesktopCat/README.md

 git clone https://github.com/DeanCash/DesktopCat
 ```

-The entry point for running manually is `main.py` which you can run like this
+The entry point for running manually is `main.py` which you can run like this.

 ```bat
 py main.py
 ```

 ## Ready Executable
-If you don't have python, or don't want to install python, I have compiled the whole python project into a single executable
+If you don't have python, or don't want to install python, I have compiled the whole python project into a single executable.

 **Note:** When trying to install the executable, your antivirus might block the download, probably because I used PyInstaller to compile the entire python source code into a single executable, and because the file is pretty big, so just beware of that.
-If you don't trust it you can still download and run from source
+If you don't trust it you can still download and run from source.

 [download...](#)